offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} pod template` - The blueprint for creating pods.

  * `{bm} namespace` - A user-defined category for objects in a cluster (e.g. pods), similar to a folder on a filesystem.
-Namespaces allow Kubernetes do things such as apply isolation and access control.
+Namespaces allow Kubernetes to do things such as apply isolation and access control.

  * `{bm} kube-system` - A namespace for internal cluster components (pods) that Kubernetes runs for itself.
 For example, Kubernetes's DNS service, Kubernetes's proxy service, etc.. all run under the kube-system namespace.